voltagevalkyrie/portfolio2.1/README.md

+#This wesite is under development..
+And it will soon be updated..

 # My Portfolio Website

 Welcome to the repository for my personal portfolio website!
 This website serves as a showcase of my skills and projects, highlighting my proficiency in HTML, CSS, SCSS, and JavaScript.